forestdb/forestdb.org/models/lxz-chinese-scope.md

 ### Quantitative simulation of formal semantic account for Mandarin-speaking children

-Given that none of the paramters above could explain the Mandarin Chinese children's pattern, we tested how well the Lee (1996) and Huang (1988)'s formal semantic account.
-Accroding to both analysis, children's surface scope interpretaion of ambiguous sentence is going to be referential: there are two rabbits that the person did not feed.
+Given that none of the parameters above could explain the Mandarin Chinese children's pattern, we tested how well the Lee (1996) and Huang (1988)'s formal semantic account performs.
+According to both analyses, children's surface scope interpretation of ambiguous sentence is going to be referential: there are two rabbits that the person did not feed.
 We modified the meaning function for surface scope condition so that the true state of the world is 0 under the surface scope interpretation.

 ~~~
 // meaning function